mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-vectors.md

 print(vec) #prints the new coordinates.
 ```

-The key to understanding the vector is that this vector goes from point1 to point 2.
-It is common to get this reversed.
-Make sure the starting point is second in the subtract function.
+In the above example, the vector goes from point1 to point2.
+Reversing this direction is a common mistake.
+It is importatnt to be sure that the starting point is subtraced from the ending point.

 Vectors can also be added to points to create new point locations.
 Here is an example of moving a point location by a vector: